Ditz (band)

-Ditz (often stylised DITZ) is an English rock band that formed in Brighton in 2016.
+Ditz (often stylised DITZ) are an English rock band that formed in Brighton in 2016.
 The band consists of Cal Francis (vocals), Caleb Remnant (bass), Anton Mocock (Guitar), Jack Looker (Guitar), Sam Evans (Drums).

 Background

 The band formed in 2016 in Brighton, with the members being involved in the various music scenes in the city.
 The original founders, Cal Francis, and Caleb Remnant grew up together in Gloucestershire, and had tried to form bands with limited success.
-Later that year, Anton Mocock joined the band, followed by then drummer, Jack Looker, who joined Ditz in early 2017, with Sam Evans finalising the line up in early 2019.
+Later that year, Mocock joined the band followed by then drummer Looker in 2016, with Evans finalising the lineup in early 2019.

 In 2020, the band released their EP, 5 Songs, which included a collection of singles previously released in 2018 to 2019.
 Around this time, the band signed on to Alcopop!
 Records.
 In 2022, they released their debut studio album, The Great Regression, which was met to critical acclaim.

+The band's sophomore studio album, Never Exhale, was independently released in 2025.

 Style

-The band has been compared to Idles, Yak, and Daughters.
+The band has been compared to IDLES, Yak, Daughters and Gilla Band.